echenim/arm-wealth-planner-portals/Portal/wwwroot/custom-admin/components/chart.js/docs/developers/axes.md

     determineDataLimits: function() {},

     // Generate tick marks. this.chart is the chart instance.
 The data object can be accessed as this.chart.data
-    // buildTicks() should create a ticks array on the axis instance, if you intend to use any of the implementations from the base class
+    // buildTicks() should create a ticks array on the axis instance, if you intend to use any of the StoreManagers from the base class
     buildTicks: function() {},

     // Get the value to show for the data at the given index of the the given dataset, ie this.chart.data.datasets[datasetIndex].data[index]